The Cartels and Leniency Review: Greece

 iii Immunity from fines and reduction of fines

 The programme provides for either full immunity from fines or reduction of fines.

-Importantly, as far as natural persons are concerned,12 the granting of total immunity also absolves them from criminal liability (see Section V), while the granting of a fine reduction is regarded as a mitigating circumstance, resulting in the imposition of a reduced sanction in line with stipulations of the Greek Penal Code.
+As far as natural persons are concerned,12 the granting of total immunity also absolves them from criminal liability (see Section V), while the granting of a fine reduction is regarded as a mitigating circumstance, resulting in the imposition of a reduced sanction in line with stipulations of the Penal Code.

 iv Leniency and settlement

 It should be stressed that leniency and settlement (see Section V for more details) are not mutually exclusive; where applicable, the reduction of fines under the settlement procedure will be cumulative with the reduction of fines under the leniency programme.

 Participation in a cartel is both an administrative and a criminal offence.

 According to Article 25(2) of the Competition Act, the fine imposed for infringement of Article 1 of the Competition Act or Article 101 of the TFEU may be up to 10 per cent of the total turnover of the undertaking concerned13 in the financial year in which the infringement ceased or, should the infringement continue, in the financial year preceding the issuance of the decision.14 Where it is possible to calculate the level of the economic benefit the undertaking derived from the infringement, the fine shall be no less than that, even if that amount exceeds the aforementioned 10 per cent cap.

 The HCC has published guidelines on the method of setting fines,15 mirroring the methodology set out in the European Commission's Fining Guidelines.16 In short, when determining the level of the fine, account shall be taken of the gravity, duration and geographical scope of the infringement, as well as the duration and nature of participation in the infringement by the undertaking concerned.